 How much money could great design and branding make your business?
 That’s a question that every business asks itself before talking to a designer or design agency.
 This is even more relevant when today’s economy is in such a challenging state.
-Believe it or not, companies and organizations can and do exist without design input.
+Believe it or not, companies and organisations can and do exist without design input.
 So when a established company (that has up until now dodged design input) asks itself this question the answer may come back ‘we’ve done ok so far…’.

 However, if the question was more about how different the picture could be with professional help the answer could be a little less dismissive.
 Measuring return on investment (ROI) is one of the strongest ways the design industry can show its worth.